 - Avoid long car journeys.
 If you decide to take your dog in the car, make sure the air conditioning is on or the windows are open.
 Also, take plenty of water and regular breaks for fresh air.

 - Never ever leave your dog in a parked car.
 It can take less than 15 minutes for a dog to start overheating in a car

-At Lords & Labradors we have a wide selection of cooling toys and accessories in our shop which are designed to help regulate your pup's body temperature ion the Summer.
-Here are a few of our top picks:
+At Lords & Labradors we have a wide selection of cooling toys and accessories in our shop which are designed to help regulate your pup's body temperature in the Summer.

 Heat stroke is a genuine medical emergency and, if you are worried about your pet, you should arrange a face-to-face examination without delay, but if you have other concerns or questions this summer, and you are unsure if your dog needs to see a vet you can get peace of mind within a few minutes with Video Vets Now.
 This new service by Vets Now means you can arrange a video call with one of their emergency vets within minutes, no matter where you are in the UK.